Do you dream of starting a cosmetic line and selling your home made products ?

-- Research about your target audience and the latest cosmetic trends.
-This may sound like something complicated but thanks to the Internet it is not.
-The web offers you diverse tools for your research.
-Among the others, Google Trends and Reddit.com are the greatest.
+Here’s how: Research your target audience and the latest cosmetic trends.
+This may sound like something complicated but thanks to the Internet it’s very simple.
+The web offers diverse tools for your research and makes it easy to figure out exactly who you’re targeting and why.

-- Is it really a cosmetic under the FDA regulations?
+You’ll also need to figure out whether your cosmetic is really a cosmetic according to FDA regulations.
 For example, any product that claims protection from the UV rays is listed both as a cosmetic and drug.
-A vaginal lubricant is another prime example; it is a medical device and not a cosmetic.
+A vaginal lubricant is another prime example: it is a medical device and not a cosmetic.
 If you are uncertain about the classification of your product, simply ask an expert or visit the dedicated section of the FDA website

 Case Study: start a cosmetic line

 Karl is the CEO of a special effects makeup company.
 He was reselling from different vendors when he first contacted me.
 At the time, he wanted to create his own label, generate more sales and cut costs.

 Less than six months after our collaboration, Karl had his own product manufactured.